banyekalaok/cee498report/manuscript.md

 * Max (0.90).
 * PM (0.85).

 # Chapter 3.
-Model Development
+Data Preprocessing

 The content in chapter 3 is broken down into the following 2 sections: